Hevne/RTS_Balacing_Hevne/README.md

 <h1 id="Some Maths behind RPS games"> Some Maths behind RPS games </h1>

-First, let’s look at the outcomes.
-Let’s call our opponent’s throws r, p and s, and our throws R, P and S. Since winning and losing are equal and opposite (that is, one win + one loss balances out) and draws are right in the middle, let’s call a win +1 point, a loss -1 point, and a draw 0 points:
+So if we propose a table in which we take in account the possible throws of each player we can start doing some mathy-things with this.
+Calling our rival’s throws r, p and s, and our throws R, P and S.

+Since winning and losing are equal and opposite and draws are right in the middle, let’s call a win +1 point, a loss -1 point, and a draw 0 points:

 | - | r | p | s |
 | -- | -- | -- | -- |